Brazilian firms root for Chavez's man in Venezuela vote

-SAO PAULO (Reuters) - If Brazil’s business leaders could vote in Venezuela’s election next month, they would cast their ballots for Hugo Chavez’s political heir, acting president Nicolas Maduro.
+SAO PAULO, March 21 (Reuters) - If Brazil’s business leaders could vote in Venezuela’s election next month, they would cast their ballots for Hugo Chavez’s political heir, acting president Nicolas Maduro.

 They never supported the anti-capitalist bluster of Chavez, who died of cancer last month, but they hope to hold on to lucrative contracts for food exports and construction projects that he signed with Brazil’s former leftist leader Luiz Inacio Lula da Silva and his successor, Dilma Rousseff.